WhalleyT/PICPL/README.md

 GPU-Accelerated Discovery of Pathogen-Derived Molecular Mimics of a T-cell Insulin Epitope, 2019.

 ## Contact
-For enquiries about the Sofware or fungal/bacterial datbases please contact Barbara Szomolay (szomolayB@cardiff.ac.uk).
+For enquiries about the Sofware or fungal/bacterial databases from the manuscript please contact Barbara Szomolay (szomolayB@cardiff.ac.uk).